Understand the differences between acute and chronic pancreatitis and the laboratory test results used to establish the diagnosis of each.

 TABLE 17–2Endocrine Pancreas |Favorite Table|Download (.pdf) TABLE 17–2 Endocrine Pancreas

 |Delta ||Somatostatin ||Inhibits insulin and glucagon release |

 Pancreatitis is the most common exocrine disorder and diabetes is the most common endocrine disorder.
 In terms of malignancy, exocrine tumors (95%) tend to be adenocarcinomas arising from pancreatic ductal epithelium with the much less common endocrine tumors arising from the islets of Langerhans characterized by their “progenitor” cell (insulinoma, gluconoma, etc.) type.

 Acute pancreatitis is an acute inflammatory disorder of the pancreas clinically characterized by acute to chronic epigastric pain with nausea, vomiting and, if severe enough, fever, hypotension, and tachycardia.
 The top three causes of acute pancreatitis are biliary tract obstruction (40% to 70%), alcohol abuse (25% to 35%), and idiopathic causes (20%).
 Other less frequent etiologies include hypercalcemia, hypertriglyceridemia, infection, mechanical (post procedure), and medication related.
 The latter cause is usually due to toxic metabolites or hypersensitivity reactions (e.g., asparaginase, azathioprine, estrogens, furosemide, sulfonamides, tetracycline, and thiazides).
-Hereditary forms of acute pancreatitis have also been described due to mutations in the trypsinogen gene or the trypsin inhibitor ...
+Hereditary forms of acute pancreatitis have also been described due to mutations in the trypsinogen gene ...